achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 performance if not distributed then use below methods to bring it guassian distribution

 normal test,Histogram,Q-Q plot,KDE plot,Skewness and Kurtosis for check normal distribution

+Fitter Library Finding the Best Distribution that Fits Your Data  https://towardsdatascience.com/finding-the-best-distribution-that-fits-your-data-using-pythons-fitter-library-319a5a0972e9

 anderson teset  use for check any  distribution